pali-english/pali-english.github.io/README.md

 and do what should not be done.
 For the insolent and the negligent,
 their defilements only grow.

+    Yañhi kiccaṁ apaviddhaṁ, akiccaṁ pana karīyati;
+        Yañhi: because
+        kiccaṁ: what should be done, the duty
+        apaviddhaṁ: disregarded, abandoned
+        akiccaṁ: what should not be done
+        pana: and
+        karīyati: is done, is being done

+    Unnaḷānaṁ pamattānaṁ, tesaṁ vaḍḍhanti āsavā.
+        Unnaḷānaṁ: of the arrogant, of the conceited
+        pamattānaṁ: the negligent, the heedless
+        tesaṁ: their
+        vaḍḍhanti: increase, grow
+        āsavā: defilements, taints

 Yesañca susamāraddhā,
 niccaṁ kāyagatā sati;